Halifax resident Lydia is set to appear on Channel 4's Five Dates a Week

-Lydia Presley will feature in Five Dates A Week, a five-part dating show on Channel 4 which producers say fast-tracks the “getting to know you” phase of the relationship.
+Lydia Presley featured in Five Dates A Week, a five-part dating show on Channel 4 which producers say fast-tracks the “getting to know you” phase of the relationship.

 The spin off series from the makers of Five Guys A Week features hopeful romantics of all genders and sexual orientations, who open up their affections to five live-in suitors – all at the same time.

-Lydia, from Halifax, will feature on the fifth episode of the programme which will air on Monday, June 13, or is available to watch now on All 4.
+Lydia, from Halifax, featured on the fifth episode of the programme which is available to watch now on All 4.

 "I was asked to join the show after been approached in the Trafford Centre," Lydia said.
 "They pitched the show as a dating show and once I told them I was gay they said they were doing a lesbian episode and they thought I’d be great for it.